saas786/obsidian-notes-1/HECO/Checks.md

 -	Check oil levels
 -	Feel for normal vibrations if running
 -	Look for any leaks
--	Check for normal temperatures
+-	Check for normal bearing temperatures
--
+-	Check if shaft is spinning

 ## [[Condensate & Feedwater System#Boiler Feed Pumps|Boiler Feed Pump]]
+-	Pump is off:
--	If the pump is off, ensure the auxiliary oil pump is running
+	-	Check that the auxiliary oil pump is running
+	-	Check that the shaft is not moving

 ## Leaks